Kotlin/dataframe/docs/StardustDocs/topics/gradleReference.md

         withNormalizationBy('_') // enable property names normalization for this schema and use these delimiters withoutNormalization() // disable property names normalization for this schema

-        withoutDefaultPath() // disable a default path for this schema withDefaultPath() // enable a default path for this schema }
+        withoutDefaultPath() // disable default path for this schema withDefaultPath() // enable default path for this schema }
 }
 ```